GPSBabel/gpsbabel/tools/qtci/README.md

 [![Build Status](https://travis-ci.org/benlau/qtci.svg?branch=master)](https://travis-ci.org/benlau/qtci)

 Check [.travis.yml](https://github.com/benlau/qtci/blob/master/.travis.yml) to see how it works.
-It will demonstrate how to build a apk file using QT-CI scripts.
+It will demonstrate how to build an apk file using QT-CI scripts.

 Installation
 ============

-Since this project is a collection of script, and the script in bin folder do not have any dependence to each othter.
+Since this project is a collection of scripts, and the script in the bin folder does not have any dependence on each other.
-It is not necessary to clone / download the whole repository into your build environmnet.
+It is not necessary to clone/download the whole repository into your build environment.
-You may just copy the script you need from this repository.
+You may simply copy the script you need from this repository.

 **recipes/install-qt**

-To automaticly install Qt, you can just donwload 2 scripts and give them permition to be executed.
+To automatically install Qt, you can just download 2 scripts and grant them permission for execution.

 "recipes/install-qt"
 "bin/extract-qt-installer"

-Then just run scritp "recipes/install-qt" with desiered verion of Qt
+Then just run script "recipes/install-qt" with the desired version of Qt
 Example:

     bash install-qt 5.9.4

 Enviroument variables
 =====================

 QT_CI_PACKAGES - packages to install.
-You can check availble packages if set VERBOSE to 1.
+You can check available packages if set VERBOSE to 1.

 Example:

     export VERBOSE=1
     export QT_CI_PACKAGES=qt,qt.594,qt.594.gcc_64,qt.594.doc.qtvirtualkeyboard

 Setup
 =====